Companion Planting in a Vegetable Garden

 - Spread out the growth by planting seeds at different times of the month so that the plant produces food throughout the season.

 Have you tried companion planting?
-Let us know about your success and failures in the comments below!
+Let us know about your success and failures.
+Join our Eco Home and Garden Ideas for Beginners Facebook Group.

 The Grow Network